-Guidance and manufacturer's declaration - electromagnetic immunity instea in the electromagnetic environment as specifica.
+Guidan Guidance and manufacturer's declaration - electromagnetic immunity Aixplorer® is suitable for use in the following environment.
+The user must assure that the system is used according to the specified guidance and only in the electromagnetic environment listed in the electromagnetic environment as specified.
 Immunity Test IEC 60601 Test Compliance Level Electromagnetic Environment Guidance Conducted RF IEC 61000-4-6 Radiated RF IEC 61000-4-3 3 Vrms 150 kHz to 80 MHz 3 V/m 80 MHz to 2,5 GHz 0.10 Vrms 3.0 V/m Portable and mobile RF communications equipment should be used no closer to any part of Aixplorer®, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended separation distance $d=35\sqrt{P}$ $d=1.2\sqrt{P}\ 80\ \text{MHz}\ \text{to }800\ \text{MHz}$ $d=2.3\sqrt{P}\ 800\ \text{MHz}\ \text{to }2,5\ \text{GHz}$ where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
-Interference may occur in the vicinity of equipment marked with the following symbol: $\left(\left(\bullet\right)\right)$
+Recommended separation distance $d=35\sqrt{P}$ $d=1.2\sqrt{P}$ 80 MHz to 800 MHz $d=2.3\sqrt{P}$ 800 MHz to 2,5 GHz where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
+Interference may occur in the vicinity of equipment marked with the following symbol: ((()))